markjsapp/Swan/README.md

 - [Sinon](https://sinonjs.org/): A powerful testing library that provides test spies, stubs, and mocks for JavaScript.
 It helps with test isolation and provides advanced functionality for testing complex scenarios.
 - [Supertest](https://www.npmjs.com/package/supertest): A library for testing Node.js HTTP servers.
 It provides a high-level abstraction for testing HTTP, allowing you to write tests for your API endpoints easily and quickly.
 - [Mochaawesome](https://www.npmjs.com/package/mochawesome): Mochawesome is a custom reporter for use with the Javascript testing framework, mocha.
 It runs on Node.js (>=10) and works in conjunction with mochawesome-report-generator to generate a standalone HTML/CSS report to help visualize your test runs.

+## Reporting

+By default, the src/data/report folder is added to the gitignore at the moment while I decide whether or not to add additional features.
+In the meantime, to enable Mochawesome reporting, follow these steps:

+1. Install mochawesome with `npm i mochawesome`.
+2. Create a `mocha.json` file in the `src/utils` directory.
+3. Add the following configuration to the `mocha.json` file:

+{
+  "require": "dotenv/config",
+  "reporter": "mochawesome",
+  "reporter-option": [
+    "reportDir=src/data/report",
+    "reportFilename=index",
+    "quiet=true"
+  ]
+}

 ## License
 [MIT](LICENSE)